 The definitions listed in this Section 104 are an integral part of this Zoning Ordinance.
 Where the definitions include regulations, restrictions, limitations or prohibitions, the definitions shall constitute enforceable requirements of this Ordinance.
 Diagrams and illustrations are not governing provisions, and are included only as aids in understanding the written regulations.
+Definitions with asterisks () apply only to the Shoreland Zone.

 Access Point - a public or private point of entry or exit used by on-road vehicles from land adjacent to U.S. Route One between the Freeport and Yarmouth boundary and the intersection of Desert Road.
 An access point may serve any permitted use in the underlying zoning district.
-Access points may have a gravel, asphalt or other man-made surface or may be created by repeated passage of on-road vehicles.
+Access points may have a gravel, asphalt or other man-made surface or may be created by repeated passage of onroad vehicles.